berkeley-scf/berkeley-scf.github.io/servers/cluster/monitoring.md

 ---
 You can monitor jobs on the cluster and usage of the different partitions.
 We also provide several useful commands that give commonly-needed information.
+You can also use [our Grafana dashboard](https://grafana.stat.berkeley.edu/d/bX7jn6dZk/6-slurm) .

 ## How to Monitor Jobs

-The Slurm command squeue provides info on job status:
+The Slurm command `squeue` provides info on job status:

     arwen:~$ squeue
                  JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)